-The Intuit 21st Century Leadership Fund PAC Committee and the State Corporate Donation Committee, each comprised of representatives of Intuit's major businesses and functional groups, respectively meets at least once per year to review contribution policies, set goals for the year and pre-approve a list of candidates eligible for contributions.
-Final contribution decisions, based upon the pre-approved list, are approved and implemented by the Corporate Affairs Director or Vice President of Government Relations and the Senior Vice President of Corporate Affairs/Chief Public Policy Officer.
+Each of the Intuit 21st Century Leadership Fund PAC Committee and the Corporate Political Giving Committee is comprised of representatives of Intuit's major businesses and functional groups and meets at least once per year to review contribution policies, set goals for the year and pre-approve a list of candidates eligible for contributions.
+Final contribution decisions, based upon the pre-approved list, are approved and implemented by two Global Corporate Affairs executives, at least one of whom is a Vice President or above or the Chief Corporate Affairs Officer.